 John Sizemore, M.Ed., Rank I (webpage and contact information)teaches in the Annsley Frazier Thornton School of Education both undergraduate students seeking initial certification and graduate students seeking principal certification.
 John brings a practioneer's perspective to the students entering the field of education or honing their skills to be principals.
 He has served in many administrative roles in public education, most recently as assistant superintendent in the 100,000 student Jefferson County Public Schools.
 John has served as consultant to a variety of urban and rural districts across the country, focusing on restructuring schools.
 Additionally, John has published articles on teacher advisory programs and principal leadership in restructuring the middle school.
 John received his B.A. in Social Studies, his MA in Guidance and Counseling, and his Rank I in Supervision and Instruction from Eastern Kentucky University.

-Kevin Thomas, Ph.D. (webpage and contact information) Curriculum Vitae (pdf) Assistant Professor, received his B.A. in Academic Psychology from the University of Tennessee, a Master’s in Administration and Supervision from Lincoln Memorial University, and his Ph.D. from the School of Education at the University of Tennessee, with a specialization in Instructional Technology.
+Kevin Thomas, Ph.D. (webpage and contact information) Curriculum Vitae (pdf) Associate Professor, received his B.A. in Academic Psychology from the University of Tennessee, a Master’s in Administration and Supervision from Lincoln Memorial University, and his Ph.D. from the School of Education at the University of Tennessee, with a specialization in Instructional Technology.
 After receiving his teaching certification from Trinity College of Vermont, he taught secondary English for 15 years in Knoxville, TN.
-His research interests focus on utilizing technology to expand the boundaries of time and space associated with the traditional classroom and he recently conducted a study of the effects of weblogs in the high school classroom.
+His research interests include the classroom application of Web 2.0 tools and the integration of mobile devices.

 Dottie Willis, Ed.D. (webpage and contact information)joined Bellarmine in August, 2008.
 She earned her B.A. at George Peabody College-Vanderbilt University, M.S. at Indiana-Purdue University at Indianapolis, Ed.D. at the University of Louisville, and principal certification at Spalding University.
 Her research focuses on literacy and writing instruction.
 As Writing Specialist for the Jefferson County (Kentucky) Public Schools from 2002-2007, she published twenty units for teaching middle and high school language arts.
 She has also authored articles in theKentucky English Bulletin and Kentucky Library Association Journal.
 Dr. Willis has served on the Kentucky Writing Advisory Committee and currently is a member of the Louisville Writing Project Board of Directors.